RJ333/Glyphosate_gene_richness/README.md

   'https://zenodo.org/record/1172783/files/silva_species_assignment_v132.fa.gz?download=1'
 ```
 The primers are removed using the (currently) hard-coded version of a cutadapt script `01_cutadapt_tested_static.sh`, which does it for each directory separately.
 The script has to be called from within the raw reads directory and output and primer sequences have to be adjusted accordingly.
 See the manual: https://cutadapt.readthedocs.io/en/stable/guide.html
+There is also a version including argument passing, which is not tested yet (`01_cutadapt_untested.sh`).

 ```bash
 #!/bin/bash